mesan/mesaninen-async/README.md

 ## Exercise 3: `Task.WhenAll`

-Write a GUI program that loads four webpages in four `WebBrowser` components.
-When all the pages are done loading, alert the user.
+Write a console program that loads four webpages and returns their length.
+When all the pages are done loading, alert the user and report which page is the longest.

+> :bulb: &ensp; **Tip:** Use `HttpClient`.

 ## Exercise 4: `Task.WhenAny`